luckyjario/luckyjar/README.md

 Luckyjar is the first simple and working automatic lottery picker on the ERC20 blockchain technology.
-Within a few simple steps you can join the ETH lottery pool and waiting to get pciked as the winner.
+Within a few simple steps you can join the ETH lottery pool and waiting to get picked as the winner.

 How does it works?